How to Clean the “Dirty Dozen” Fruits and Vegetables

-Before biting into a juicy nectarine, give it a baking soda bath.
-(It’s one of the most effective ways to eliminate germs and bacteria, including E. coli.)
 Just combine one ounce of baking soda with roughly 100 ounces of water, then let your nectarines soak for 12 to 15 minutes.
-Rinse and enjoy!
+Rinse the nectarines well and enjoy.

 Grapes are one of the hardest fruits to clean properly.
 The solution?
 Baking soda and salt.
-Place your grapes in a bowl, sprinkle with 1-2 teaspoons salt and 1-2 teaspoons baking soda.
+Place your grapes in a bowl, sprinkle with a teaspoon of salt and a teaspoon of baking soda.
 Shake the bowl to evenly coat each grape, then rinse thoroughly with cold water.
-Psst!
-This new grape variety tastes like candy.

 Cherries, like apples and grapes, tend to have a waxy chemical coating.
 You can remove it by soaking fruit in a vinegar solution.
 Fill a large bowl with water, add a cup of distilled white vinegar and then pour in your cherries.
 Let ’em soak for 15 minutes before rinsing thoroughly.

 When you’re at the store, be sure to grab the biggest jug of vinegar you can find; it’s cheap and you’ll find plenty of uses around the house.

 The fruit and vegetable wash you see for sale is often not effective, and can also contain chemicals like chlorine.

 DIY a safer wash at home by mixing lemon juice, vinegar and water in a spray bottle.
 Spritz on your pear, rub gently and then rinse with water.